 Cellular technologies offer additional ways for networking of mobile devices.
 The worldwide coverage of cellular networks means that such facilities are often available in places where other types of networking, such as local area networks (LANs) and wireless LANs, cannot reach.
 As a result, you can use these technologies alongside WLANs as a means of 'roaming' - maintaining contact while travelling.

 Smartphones and other mobile devices give workers access to the internet, mobile business applications, wireless ordering, billing and online buying, email accounts and other services.
 This gives them much greater flexibility - allowing them to continue working remotely.
 See more on mobile technology.

-3G/4G networks offer faster data transfer and allow the development of more handset-based real-time business applications.
-Although GSM and GPRS data services will still be available for many years, the faster data rates available with 4G mean that it offers a more attractive service, and over time it will replace the other two services.
+3G/4G/5G networks offer faster data transfer and allow the development of more handset-based real-time business applications.
+Although GSM and GPRS data services will still be available for many years, the faster data rates available with 4G and 5G mean that they offer a more attractive service, and over time will replace the other two services.

 Disadvantages of cellular technology

 While cellular technology can offer businesses many benefits, it’s important to keep potential drawbacks in mind.
 For example: